reactive-python/reactpy/docs/source/life-cycle-hooks.rst

 A derivative of :ref:`use_memo`, the ``use_callback`` hook teturns a `memoized <memoization>`_ callback.
-This is useful when passing callbacks to child elements which check reference equality to prevent unnecessary renders.
+This is useful when passing callbacks to child components which check reference equality to prevent unnecessary renders.
 The of ``memoized_callback`` will only change when the given depdencies do.

 .. note::